 – Launching Write-in Paris (WIP).
 Finally the dream of combining writing (solo activity) with community (communal scribble sessions).
 I host weekly sessions in my home.

 – Return to Chapel Hill to assist family and volunteer to get out the vote.
 The results were not as I hoped.
 But all the more reason to stay.
 All the more reason to fight for what’s right.
-When forces of racism and xenophobia and hate move in, it’s time for voices of love and justice and compassion to speak up.
+Turns out, sometimes it’s crucial to go home again.

 – Also essential: openness to new experiences.
 Continuing to grow.
 Staying curious to the world around you.
 I’m off on a new journey now to Valencia, Spain.
 Can’t wait to discover what community I’ll find there!